 Beck Institute was founded in 1994 in Philadelphia by Dr. Aaron T. Beck and his daughter, Dr. Judith Beck, who continue to lead the organization as its president emeritus and president, respectively.
-Dr. Julie Hergenrather is Beck Institute’s executive director.
-Dr. Daniella Cavenagh is Beck Institute's director of education.
+Lisa Pote serves as Beck Institute's Executive Director.

 Dr. Aaron T. Beck, President Emeritus